My Dog Ate a Bee or Wasp: What Should I Do?

 • Wasp and Hornet Stings: Like bees, wasps and hornets can sting dogs, potentially causing severe reactions or even anaphylaxis in some cases.

-• Insect-Borne Diseases: Mosquitoes, ticks, and fleas can transmit diseases like Lyme disease and heartworm, which can be harmful to your dog’s health.
+• Insect-Borne Diseases: Mosquitoes, ticks, and fleas can transmit diseases like Lyme disease and heartworm, which can harm your dog’s health.

 To protect your furry friend from these insect-related dangers, it’s essential to: